TheKola/dataframe-viewer/README.md

 # DataFrame Viewer

-A Python module to display large pandas DataFrames with auto-adjusted column widths in a web browser.
+A Python module to display large pandas DataFrames with auto-adjusted column widths in a web browser with filtering capability.

 ## Overview

-This module lets you visualize pandas DataFrames in a more readable format by rendering them as HTML tables in your default web browser.
-It includes basic styling to ensure that column widths are auto-adjusted, making it easier to view large DataFrames without saving them to disk.
+DataFrame Viewer is a Python module designed to enhance the visualization of large pandas DataFrames by rendering them as interactive HTML tables in your default web browser.
+With features like auto-adjusted column widths and cell highlighting, this tool significantly improves the readability and accessibility of your data.

 ## Features

+- **Filtering Capabilities**: Easily filter data within the DataFrame for targeted analysis, with the option to clear filters.
-- **Auto-Adjusted Column Widths**: Improves readability by adjusting column widths dynamically.
+- **Auto-Adjusted Column Widths**: Automatically adjusts column widths for better readability, making it easier to analyze large datasets.
-- **Hightlight Selected Cells**: Row and Column of any selected cell is highlighted for better visuals.
+- **Cell Highlighting**: Highlights the selected cell's entire row and column, improving data visibility and navigation.
-- **HTML Rendering**: Displays DataFrames in a formatted HTML table.
+- **HTML Rendering**: Displays DataFrames in a beautifully formatted HTML table, enhancing user experience.
-- **No Disk Writes**: Uses temporary files automatically deleted after use.
+- **No Disk Writes**: Operates using temporary files that are automatically deleted after viewing, ensuring your data remains secure.
 ## Installation

 1. **Install directly**: